match-stick-model/actions-citizens-take/README.md

 * 05 - Scoring.
 Ambassadors score proposals based on weighting set out in the RFP.
 A summary of the final scores shared in the comments.
 * 06 - Council Approval.
 The council sign-off on the projects that have been selected through scoring before funding can be released.
 * 07 - Award Project Status.
 A proposal becomes a project and milestones are set to indicate when phases of funding are released.
-* 08. - Case Studies.
+* 08 - Case Studies.
 Successful projects end with a post-mortem to measure success and help future projects learn from previous experience.
-* 09. Closed.
+* 09 Closed.
 All ideas or issues that not taken further are visible here with feedback.

+##How to submit an idea

 We'll explain how to submit a suggestion through the 'issues' tab, how to keep track of where funding is being awarded and the milestones that projects have met.